echzeroth-arch/lancytt-nanofab/content/en/_index.md

 ---
-title: "Research"
+title: "LANCYTT Advanced NanoFab"
 ---

-## Scientific focus

-**LANCYTT Advanced NanoFab** supports scientific research at the intersection of **nanofabrication**, **electron microscopy**, and **functional materials**, with emphasis on **physical understanding of processes** and **experimental validation**.

-The platform is conceived not as a single-topic laboratory, but as an **enabling infrastructure** for diverse research directions.
+## Nanofabrication and Electron Microscopy Platform

+**LANCYTT Advanced NanoFab** is a specialized platform for **nanofabrication**, **lithography**, and **advanced electron microscopy**, supporting **academic research**, **specialized training**, and **scientific-technological collaborations**.

+The platform operates within **LANCYTT – CIACYT, UASLP**, as enabling infrastructure for projects requiring **experimental control**, **high-resolution characterization**, and **technical capability development**.

 ---

-## Supported research areas

-### Nanofabrication and micro/nano-structuring
+## Core capabilities

+- **Electron microscopy (SEM / ESEM)**
+  Morphological and structural characterization at the micro- and nano-scale.

+- **Nanofabrication and lithography**
-- Definition and replication of micro- and nano-scale structures
+  Definition and replication of micro- and nano-scale structures.

-- Process flow development and testing
-- Integration of functional patterns
+- **Advanced training**
+  Technical and scientific training for undergraduate and graduate students.

 ---

-### Materials and nanostructures
-- Semiconductor and functional materials
+## Who is it for?

+The platform primarily supports:

-- Fabricated and self-assembled nanostructures
+- Academic and research groups
-- Morphological and structural evaluation
+- Undergraduate, MSc, and PhD students
+- Interdisciplinary projects
+- Selected technology-oriented collaborations

 ---

-### Applied electron microscopy
-- Advanced morphological analysis
-- Structure–process–property correlation
+## How to engage with the platform

-- Comparative studies and experimental validation
+- **Services**: technical and experimental support upon request
+- **Training**: research stays, thesis projects, and progressive training
+- **Research**: infrastructure support for scientific projects
+- **Collaborations**: national and international joint projects

+> Access to advanced infrastructure is granted based on technical evaluation and availability.

 ---

-### Photonics, devices, and functional systems
-- Structures for integrated photonics and metasurfaces
-- Micro- and nano-fabricated devices
-- Experimental support for proof-of-concept studies
+## Institutional focus

+**LANCYTT Advanced NanoFab** is not conceived as a standard commercial service.
+Its mission is to **strengthen research, training, and scientific collaboration** through rigorous and responsible use of advanced infrastructure.

 ---

-## Role of the platform in research projects

-**LANCYTT Advanced NanoFab** participates in research projects as:
-- experimental support infrastructure
-- advanced training environment
-- technical and scientific collaboration node

-Levels of involvement may range from:
-- punctual characterization
-- sustained experimental support
-- joint development of methodologies

----

-## Scientific output

-Projects supported by the platform may contribute to:
-- undergraduate and graduate theses
-- scientific publications
-- technical reports and methodological developments

-Acknowledgement and authorship are defined case by case, depending on the level of participation.

----

-## Scientific collaborations

-Collaborations are encouraged with:
-- national and international academic groups
-- complementary laboratories
-- interdisciplinary research initiatives

-Collaborations are evaluated based on:
-- technical feasibility
-- scientific alignment
-- infrastructure availability
+📍 *San Luis Potosí, Mexico*
+📫 *Institutional contact information available in the Contact section*